phansch/philhansch.net/_posts/2019-02-18-onehundred_rust_prs.md

 * As a jumping point towards more advanced rustc internals

-I had done some small documentation contributions and was watching other people contribute new lints and such but with the beginning of 2018 I decided to focus on Rust in my free time as much as possible.
+I had done some small documentation contributions and was watching other people contribute new lints and such.
+With the beginning of 2018 I decided to focus on Rust in my free time as much as possible.
 It was also a sort of experiment on whether I had the grit to stay with a longer-term project.